But, what actually is logo design? And what job does a logo do?

 For reference, here they are:

 The Golden Arches win out every time.
 You know what they are.
-The logo makes me smell McDonald’s chips (fries), and makes me want to jump into my car and head out to get one.
+The logo makes me smell McDonald’s chips (or fries if you’re in the USA), and makes me want to jump into my car and head out to get one.

 And that’s because…